Diary of a Cannibal: Production

 Diary of a Cannibal was shot under the title Cannibal.

 In 2004, one of director Ulli Lommel's collaborators, the German actor-producer Marian Dora, accepted Lommel's assignment to make a feature film in Germany that documented the Meiwes case.
 Dora's finished film was rejected by Lommel as being too gory, and Dora subsequently released the movie – Cannibal – Aus dem Tagebuch des Kannibalen – on his own in Germany within months.
 Lommel set about producing his own version of the Miewes case.

 Lions Gate Entertainment, the distributor in North America, had already used the title Cannibal when they retitled a French-Canadian production called White Skin, so they were forced to change the title of Lommel's film to Diary of a Cannibal.

 Diary of a Cannibal was filmed in late 2005 in Venice, California, along the canals and in Pearblossom, California.
-The Venice pier location used in some scenes have been featured in several Lommel movies.
+The Venice pier location used in some scenes has been featured in several Lommel movies.
 The interior of the desert warehouse was filmed in Marina Del Rey, California, at a furniture store.

 The dead boy's heart and other organs were taken from a pig's carcass.